attemoi/MoistureBot/README.md

 ### Building on Windows

 Building on Windows is the same as for linux, but you may also use msbuild instead of xbuild if you don't have Mono installed.
+In order for SQLite to work on Windows, you need to download the precompiled SQLite3 binaries from [http://www.sqlite.org/download.html](http://www.sqlite.org/download.html).
+Place the binaries (sqlite3.dll) in the same folder with MoistureBot.exe.

 ## Creating addins